-A student’s family background plays a large role in determining his or her educational pathway.
+A student’s family background plays a large role in determining their educational pathway.
 At all stages of learning and development, there remains a strong and persistent link between a young person’s socio-economic status, culture and educational outcomes.

-Stepping Stones to School in Glenelg, Casterton and expanding into Southern Grampians – improving kinder to school transitions for vulnerable families.
+Stepping Stones to School in Glenelg, Casterton, Southern Grampians and Moyne – improving kinder to school transitions for vulnerable families.

 Our Goal: Children, young people and their families are engaged in education and training and aspire to meaningful careers and jobs.